pulumi/pulumi-hugo/themes/default/content/docs/get-started/kubernetes/_index.md

 packages and [CLI]({{< relref "/docs/reference/cli" >}})
 help you accomplish all these within minutes.

-This guide will have you quickly provisioning infrastructure on Kubernetes with Pulumi in your favorite language.

-To get started we will walk through installing Pulumi, installing your preferred language runtime (if needed), and setting up the kubectl CLI.
-Click the button below to get started.
+## Guide Goals

+In this guide you will:

+- Install Pulumi.
+- Install your preferred language runtime.
+- Set up the kubectl CLI.
+- Create a new Pulumi project.
+- Provision infrastructure on Kubernetes.

 {{< get-started-stepper >}}